awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-audioonlyhlssettings.md

 ## Properties<a name="aws-properties-medialive-channel-audioonlyhlssettings-properties"></a>

 `AudioGroupId`  <a name="cfn-medialive-channel-audioonlyhlssettings-audiogroupid"></a>
-Specifies the group to which the audio Rendition belongs\.
+Specifies the group that the audio rendition belongs to\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AudioOnlyImage`  <a name="cfn-medialive-channel-audioonlyhlssettings-audioonlyimage"></a>
-Optional\.
-Specifies the \.jpg or \.png image to use as the cover art for an audio\-only output\.
-We recommend a low bit\-size file because the image increases the output audio bandwidth\.
-The image is attached to the audio as an ID3 tag, frame type APIC, picture type 0x10, as per the "ID3 tag version 2\.4\.0 \- Native Frames" standard\.
+Used with an audio\-only stream\.
+It must be a \.jpg or \.png file\.
+If given, this image is used as the cover art for the audio\-only output\.
+Ideally, it should be formatted for an iPhone screen for two reasons\.
+The iPhone does not resize the image; instead, it crops a centered image on the top/bottom and left/right\.
+Additionally, this image file gets saved bit\-for\-bit into every 10\-second segment file, so it increases bandwidth by \{image file size\} \* \{segment count\} \* \{user count\.\}\.
 *Required*: No
 *Type*: [InputLocation](aws-properties-medialive-channel-inputlocation.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AudioTrackType`  <a name="cfn-medialive-channel-audioonlyhlssettings-audiotracktype"></a>
 Four types of audio\-only tracks are supported: Audio\-Only Variant Stream The client can play back this audio\-only stream instead of video in low\-bandwidth scenarios\.
 Represented as an EXT\-X\-STREAM\-INF in the HLS manifest\.
 Alternate Audio, Auto Select, Default Alternate rendition that the client should try to play back by default\.
-Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=YES, AUTOSELECT=YES Alternate Audio, Auto Select, Not Default Alternate rendition that the client may try to play back by default\.
+Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=YES, AUTOSELECT=YES Alternate Audio, Auto Select, Not Default Alternate rendition that the client might try to play back by default\.
 Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=YES Alternate Audio, not Auto Select Alternate rendition that the client will not try to play back by default\.
-Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=NO
+Represented as an EXT\-X\-MEDIA in the HLS manifest with DEFAULT=NO, AUTOSELECT=NO\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)